DeckOfPandas/too-much-of-a-person/docs/HOWTO- Add a story to the website.md

 For the example above, the images for the Story should be uploaded to `~/_assets/images/stories/helen-j/`.

 You need to upload at least two images: one for the main photo used on the Story page, and one to use as the thumbnail in the Story cards we display on the site.
-Please name these "main" and "thumbnail" -- file extension doesn't matter, but the interwebs prefer .png in general in case it's equivocal to you.
+Please name these "main.jpg" and "thumbnail.jpg" -- we can use png if you prefer, but these need to all be the same in order to save my sanity...

-Any other images with file extensions .png or .jpg you upload to this same directory will be displayed in the photo gallery/slideshow on the Story page.
+Any other images you upload to this same directory -- in/with any file format/extension -- will be displayed in the photo gallery/slideshow on the Story page.
 You don't need to write down anywhere what these images are called -- all images other than main and thumbnail will appear in the gallery automatically.

 As in Step 0 above, make sure you commit your changes (such as creating a new file, or editing an existing one) to a new branch of the repository each time.